 Not necessarily.
 EPA, which regulates pesticides, does not allow pesticide manufacturers to make safety claims.
 That is why it is critical the products be used only for the intended purpose and according to all label directions.

 Depending on the pesticide and the level and type of exposure or contact, pesticide effects can be as non-threatening as irritation to the eyes, nose, throat, or skin.
-Or they effects can be much more severe such as damage to the central nervous system and kidney or increased risk of cancer.
+Or their effects can be much more severe such as damage to the central nervous system and kidney or increased risk of cancer.
 Symptoms may include a headache, dizziness, muscular weakness, and nausea.
-Chronic exposure to some pesticides can result in damage to the liver, kidneys, endocrine and nervous systems.
+Chronic exposure to some pesticides can result in damage to the liver, kidneys, endocrine, and nervous systems.
 Additionally, exposure to high levels of cyclodiene pesticides (most of which are no longer permitted for use by EPA), commonly associated with misapplication, has produced various symptoms, including headaches, dizziness, muscle twitching, weakness, tingling sensations, and nausea.

 It has been found that measurable levels of up to a dozen pesticides have been found in the air inside homes.
 While some of this is caused by pesticide use in those households, exposure can also come from contaminated soil or dust that floats or is tracked in from outside, stored pesticide containers, and household surfaces that collect and then release the pesticides.

 According to EPA, people can be exposed to pesticides in three ways: Inhaling pesticides (inhalation exposure), absorbing pesticides through the skin (dermal exposure), and getting pesticides in their mouth or digestive tract (oral exposure).
-In 2009, the American Association of Poison Control Centers reported that 92,240 people were exposed to pesticide; 41,882 were ages 5 or younger.

 - It is a good idea to try nonchemical methods of pest control first, then chemical if needed.